Your health management programs

 Emergency room intervention: Our nurses call members who use the emergency room frequently to review the reasons for the emergency medical care and, when it's appropriate, redirect them to other care settings.

-Follow-up after hospital stays: Our nurses review hospital stays and work closely with you, your family and physicians when additional care is needed after discharge.
-Our nurses contact you after you leave the hospital to make sure you understand your medical condition, your medications and the need to follow-up with your physician.
+Follow-up after hospital stays: Our nurses review hospital, rehabilitation and skilled nursing facility stays.
+We also work closely with you, your family and physicians when additional care is needed.
+Our nurses contact you after you leave the facility to make sure you understand your medical condition, your medications and the need to follow-up with your physician.

 Partnering with doctors: We provide our physicians with important information to help them care for you.
 This includes patient-specific reports, summaries of their medical and pharmaceutical practice patterns, the latest treatment protocols and notices when you are hospitalized or seek emergency medical care.